John Malcolm

-Major-General Sir John Malcolm GCB, KLS (2 May 1769 – 30 May 1833) was a Scottish soldier, diplomat, East India Company administrator, statesman, and historian.
+Major-General Sir John Malcolm GCB, KLS (2 May 1769 – 30 May 1833) was a Madras Army officer, diplomat, colonial administrator, politician and historian.

 Early life

 Sir John Malcolm was born in 1769, one of seventeen children of George Malcolm, an impoverished tenant farmer in Eskdale in the Scottish Border country, and his wife Margaret ('Bonnie Peggy'), née Pasley, the sister of Admiral Sir Thomas Pasley.
 His brothers included Sir James Malcolm, Admiral Sir Pulteney Malcolm and Sir Charles Malcolm.
-He left school, family and country at the age of thirteen, and achieved distinction in the East India Company, where he was nicknamed 'Boy Malcolm.'
+He left school, family and country at the age of thirteen, and achieved distinction in the East India Company, where he was nicknamed 'Boy Malcolm'.